momiji-w/ROP-Emporium/src/introduction.md

 are called `Gadgets` and when chained together they're called `ROP chain`.

 #### What is ROP Emporium
-ROP Emporium is a website that provides a series of challenges in ROP that teachs us about using ROP in exploitation.
+ROP Emporium is a website that provides a series of challenges that teachs us ROP techniques in exploitation.